 Are they still playing baseball?
 I've heard rumors but have lost the will to follow with anything approaching enthusiasm.
 Welcome to the reality of being a Cubs fan during this Golden Age, when a 95-win season and postseason berth is felt as a disappointment without a deep run.
 2018 was a roller-coaster ride with not enough peaks and far too many valleys.
 Now that we've had some time to cuss, mourn, and recuperate, it's time to assess and look forward.

 In order to have a clear and successful plan for the future it's crucial to identify the flaws and failures of the past.
-We all have our own opinions on what to do.
+We all have our own opinions on what we should do.
 Which of our personal darlings should stay and the ever-growing list of bums that need to go.
 I certainly have my own ideas, but I learned long ago the best way to learn and truly get a handle on any situation is to listen to those that know more than I do (and, you know, actually MAKE those decisions).
 On that front, Theo Epstein did not disappoint.
 He delivered an honest and passionate assessment of the 2018 season during a 70-minute end-of-season press conference, touching on a wide variety of topics.
 The main focus was the offense, or more precisely, the lack thereof.
 He stated simply the offense "broke" at some point in the 2nd half of the season.
 Identifying what went wrong and how to fix it will be perhaps the biggest goal of the offseason.
 Those fixes could include re-evaluating individual approaches and playing time for the players currently on the roster or bringing in talent from outside the organization.
 I'd guess it will be a bit of both.

 On the coaching front it appears Maddon will be back for the last year of his current contract, but without an extension.
 Theo mentioned the FO and manager don't always see eye-to-eye on baseball issues, but that is to be expected.
 He doesn't want a "yes man" as a manager, and that respect also flows the other way.
 But he made some poignant criticisms of the past season, notably the lack of a sense of urgency throughout the entire season.
 He lamented the lack of a killer instinct to put teams away and being satisfied taking 2 out of 3.
 The belief the early season doesn't really matter, we'll just turn it on later in the year, and ultimately losing the division by a single game.
 He also had harsh words for the offensive approach, saying launch angle and the ability to hit the ball out of the park is not a fad.
 What that means for Chili's future is anyone's guess.
 I think some of the most critical discussions will be held on this topic and the final decision on whether or not he is retained will depend on the outcome of those talks.
 Hickey appears safe, but only because there haven't been many public comments.
 Anything is possible, but Theo did say he believes in continuity among the coaching staff.